Electron correlations and superconductivity in La$_3$Ni$_2$O$_7$ under pressure tuning

 For La$_3$Ni$_2$O$_7$, $U$ is estimated to be within $4$ to $6$ eV~\cite{SunWang_Nature_2023, Werner_arXiv_2023}.
-According to the phase diagram in Fig.~\ref{fig:1}(b), this suggests that the model is in the regime with strong orbital selectivity near the OSMP.
+According to the phase diagram in Fig.~\ref{fig:1}(b), this suggests that the system is in the regime with strong orbital selectivity near the OSMP (as highlighted in Fig.~\ref{fig:1}(b)).
 Therefore, we construct the effective model by starting from the $S=3/2$ high-spin ground state, and taking into account effects of the $S=1/2$ low-lying excitations by projecting out doubly occupied states.
 As a result, it takes the form of a multiorbital $t$-$J$ model where the Hamiltonian reads